kaiwalya-mi/kaiwalya-mi/README.md

 Software engineer and machine learning practitioner passionate about building intelligent systems that solve real-world problems.
 I blend strong technical foundations with creative problem-solving to develop innovative AI solutions.
 Consistently pushing the boundaries of what's possible by leveraging cutting-edge technologies.

 - 🔭 Currently working on advanced multimodal AI systems
-- 🌱 Exploring the intersection of large language models and computer vision
+- 🌱 Exploring the intersection of large language models and problem solving
 - 💡 Turning complex data challenges into elegant solutions
 - 🏆 Hackathon participant and winner
 - 📚 Lifelong learner committed to mastering new technologies